Lipila-tech/Luso/README.md

-# Lipila Patron
+# Luso

 ## Overview

-Lipila Patron is a platform that provides a user-friendly interface for receiving patron support in Zambia.
+Luso is a platform that provides a user-friendly interface for receiving patron support in Zambia.
 Key features include:

 - **Patron profile creation:** Create and customize profiles.
 - **Mobile money Integration:** Supports MTN and Airtel mobile payments.